 Veterinary Technicians and Veterinary Assistants

-Animal Behavior College offers educational programs for a number of animal related vocations.
+Animal Behavior College offers educational programs for a number of animal related careers.
 One of which is the Veterinary Assistant Program.
 When the school first considered offering the Veterinary Assistant program, many of the staff were skeptical.
 Why?
 Veterinary assistants, unlike veterinary technicians, don't require a college degree.
 In fact, some veterinary hospitals train their own veterinary assistants.
 Why then would someone wishing to become a veterinary assistant want to go to a school, such as Animal Behavior College, when they might not have to?
 And, how would veterinarians view a formal veterinary assistant certificate program?
 Would they consider it necessary or desirable?

 Would A Veterinary Assistant Program Be Worthwhile For ABC?